SAP-samples/frun-csa-policies-best-practices/MiscPolicies/FRUN3.0 FP01 Containers/README.txt

 After a container file had been selected a dialog is displayed that offers to select or deselect single policies.
 'Import' applies the selected policies.

+In Case the Message E VSCAN 034 stops the import, please check profile for the Virus Scan (VSCANPROFILE).

 ## Attention
 Already existing policies - if selected for import - are overwritten.